-J. J. Thiessen of Giroux started before 1926, when he took out his first license.
+J. J. Thiessen of Giroux started before 1926 when he took out his first license.
 Ranchers in those days didn't buy a license and then go into the mink business.
-It is likely that he started in 1925 and the purchase of a license next year was for the purpose of legally selling breeding stock as his first advertisement that we can find was in the January ,1927 issue of the Fur Trade Journal.
+He likely started in 1925 and the purchase of a license next year was to legally sell breeding stock as his first advertisement that we can find ways in the January 1927 issue of the Fur Trade Journal.
 We know Calvin Martin of St. Marys, Ontario bought breeding stock from him in that year, or the next.

 Morley B. Pirt worked in the Winnipeg grain exchange and in 1926, became enamoured with ranched fur prospects, purchased six mink to be the start of the Assiniboine Fur Ranch Company at Charleswood.
 Steady expansion in the succeeding years and strict selection for quality brought excellent pelt prices in the middle thirties.
-At this time Mr. Pirt made mink farming his full time business.
+At this time Mr Pirt made mink farming his full-time business.
 In 1938, 5,150 kits were raised from 1,248 females.
-Evidently they had overexpanded as the next year the herd was reduced to 700 females.
+They had overexpanded as the next year the herd was reduced to 700 females.

-Kris Jorundson of Lundar started in 1926, when he bought a few dark mink from a rancher in Sasketchewan.
+Kris Jorundson of Lundar started in 1926 when he bought a few dark mink from a rancher in Saskatchewan.
 He continued to ranch mink for many years to supplement his fishing operation on Lake Manitoba.
-His mink pens, at that time were five feet high wire enclosures.
+His mink pens, at that time, were five feet high wire enclosures.
 It was thought that mink needed to be kept in their natural habitat.
-Kris' brother Franklin also had a few mink in 1929, but did not raise mink for very long.
+Kris' brother Franklin also had a few mink in 1929 but did not raise mink for very long.